mahdinhc/tender-termux/docs/index.md

 # Tender

 **Tender** is a general-purpose programming language specially designed for image processing, 2D graphics, scripting, and more!
+Here is a quick [tutorial](pages/tutorial.md).

 ## Overview